Privacy notice for the Food and You Survey

 Personal identifying data collected as part of the Food and You 2 survey may include:

 - Detailed ethnicity, gender, age, health, income and religious data.
 Any questions which ask about this information will have a ‘prefer not to say’ answer option

 - Geo-demographic data, which Ipsos has been asked to append to the anonymised dataset it provides to the FSA

 Once collected, personal data will be anonymised.
-The data listed above will therefore only be able to identify an individual in limited circumstances.
-For the majority of survey participants Ipsos and the FSA will not be able to identify an individual’s personal data in the survey data.
+The data listed above will therefore only be able to identify an individual in limited circumstances, i.e. for issuing gift vouchers and re-contacting, if permission given.

 What are my rights?